ajvincent/cross-stitch/_02_passthrough_types/README.md

 - For your use:
   - `BaseClass.mts` for a stub not-implemented class from [`TypeToClass`](../_01_ts-morph_utilities/)
   - `KeyToComponentMap_Base.mts`, which exports a `InstanceToComponentMap` class.
-This class provides API to define components, sequences of components, and which component key is the starting point.
+    - This class provides API to define components, sequences of components, and which component key is the starting point.
+    - This module is also where `PassThroughArgument` instances, which implement `PassThroughType`, come from.
   - `EntryClass.mts` implementing your original type (in examples above, `NumberStringType`) to directly invoke a component class's equivalent method.
 It takes an `InstanceToComponentMap` as a constructor argument.
 I recommend subclassing this for additional properties.
   - `PassThrough_Continue.mts` as a base class for component classes.
 Use this when you want to allow methods to not be implemented.
   - `PassThrough_NotImplemented.mts` as a base class for component classes.
 Use this when you _want_ to throw for methods you haven't implemented.